SAP-samples/ui5-typescript-helloworld/README.md

 ```

 This generates a `MyControl.generated.tsinterface.ts` with the missing method definitions and constructor settings object type and re-generates it whenever any of the TypeScript files changes.

+It is recommended to either keep this generator running in watch mode whenever you are doing changes to any control metadata or to run it once whenever such changes are completed.

+The `start` script configured in `package.json` only runs the TypeScript transpilation in watch mode (and reloads the browser page automatically), the `watch` script in addition also re-generates the TypeScript interfaces for controls whenever anything changes.

 ### Make the Generated Interface Work